-Rybaxel feuded on and off with Cody Rhodes & Goldust over the Tag Team Championships until Money in the Bank, failing to win the title.
+Rybaxel feuded on and off with Cody Rhodes & Goldust over the Tag Team Championships until Money in the Bank, failing to win the titles from the brother duo.

 The duo then stopped tagging due to an injury to Ryback in August, and they later broke up amicably in the best tag team break up of all time.
 He spent the rest of 2014 main wrestling on Main Event, and lost most of the matches that he had on Raw and Smackdown.

 At the Royal Rumble that year, Axel was making his way to the ring.
 He posed on the ramp, then was attacked from behind by Erick Rowan.
 This spawned hist most popular gimmick ever – Axelmania.

 Axel started to claim he was still in the Royal Rumble.
 Because his feet never touched the floor (he never entered the ring, thus the match) and that he was the longest ever Rumble participant, and had a clock on the screen showing how many days he’d been in the rumble.

 This gimmick was very entertaining, and slowly morphed into him doing an impression of Hulk Hogan, proclaiming Axelmania was running wild.
 He even appeared in segments with Hulk Hogan and Snoop Dogg.